Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Even if most islands have a volcano and some boast several spectacular craters, only Fogo erupted after the fifteenth century when the first settlers arrived.

-Fogo has the most active and prominent volcano on the Cape Verdean archipelago, Pico do Fogo (2829m).
-The almost circular island mostly consists of a single massive stratovolcano.
-The volcano had its last eruption in 2014.
+Fogo has the most active and prominent volcano in the Cape Verdean archipelago, Pico do Fogo (2829m).
+The almost circular island mainly consists of a single massive stratovolcano.

-The terraced hillsides filled with Arabica coffee plants are, along with Pico de Fogo volcano, one of Fogo’s natural tourist sites.
 The wine of Fogo is one of the most prominent wines of the Capeverdean archipelago and a great souvenir from Cabo Verde.

 The volcano can only be visited with a guide.